AABearBots/First-Closed-Doors-Competition/README.md

 Now scroll down the README file and see what Bruce's dependencies are.
 That's right.
 Bruce depends on Charly's product.
 Bruce's processes take the trades data that Charly extracted from the exchange, performs calculations to build 1 minute candles and stores his own dataset with more elaborate data.
 In other words, Bruce is adding value to Charly's product and offering a new value-added product of his own.

 But the value-adding chain does not stop there.
-Let's take a look at another i-gobot, [Olivia]( https://github.com/AAMasters/AAOlivia-Indicator-Bot).
+Let's take a look at another i-bot, [Olivia]( https://github.com/AAMasters/AAOlivia-Indicator-Bot).
 According to her [README file]( https://github.com/AAMasters/AAOlivia-Indicator-Bot/blob/master/README.md) Olivia offers four different products: candles at sub-hour resolutions, candles in resolutions above one hour, volumes in sub-hour resolutions and volumes in resolutions above one hour.
 And guess what?
 Indeed, Olivia uses Bruce's one minute candles and one minute volumes to produce complementary candles and volumes at different resolutions.

 And so it goes.
 The last link in the chain usually comes in the form of trading algobots using data from indicator algobots, as that is the ultimate purpose of the whole algobots ecosystem: to provide trading algobots with quality preprocessed data they can use to make the best possible trading decisions.

 Let's take a look at [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot), for instance.
-Artudito –a t-gobot– uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
-Of course, the main goal of a t-gobot like Artudito is to perform profitable trading.
+Artudito –a t-bot– uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
+Of course, the main goal of a t-bot like Artudito is to perform profitable trading.
 However, notice that trading algobots too have outputs, and thus offer products that are consumable by others.
 Trading bots output three different products: Live Trading History, Backtest Trading History and Competition Trading History.
 Those datasets are available for others to consume.
-For instance, the AAWeb application uses those datasets to show t-gobots activities on a visual environment resembling typical candlestick charts so that anyone can dive in and analyze what algobots are doing.
+For instance, the AAWeb application uses those datasets to show t-bots activities on a visual environment resembling typical candlestick charts so that anyone can dive in and analyze what algobots are doing.

 ## About Plotters